kaist-ina/Extractocol/README.md

 This version is incomplete and we will finish this work by Feb, 2017.

 # How To
 Extractocol has two main modules that are program slicing and signature building modules.
 We extended flowdroid to extract network related instructions in APK.
-We implements signature building module using Soot framework.
+We implements signature building module using Soot framework.Currently, the two modules are divided so you should run the modules respectively (We plan to provide an all in one script).
+We implements Extractocol using Eclipse and this repository includes eclipse project setting file.
+Therefore, you can easily set up development environment.

 # License
 <code>CC BY-NC-SA</code> <a href="https://github.com/idleberg/Creative-Commons-Markdown/blob/spaces/4.0/by-nc-sa.markdown">Attribution-NonCommercial-ShareAlike</a>